Founding families (3)

 By Mgr Henri Delassus | 1 February 2023

-This is the eleventh in a series of twenty-one articles, drawn from Mgr Delassus’s two-volume work, The Problem of the Present Time: Antagonism of two civilisations (1905), in which he examines the conditions for the restoration of Christian society and the return to social truth.
-The section of his work translated for this series considers the role of the family as the origin and model of all society and the disastrous effects of human tampering with this institution so manifestly wanted by God and nature.
-This series began on the 20 April 2022 with “How states are formed”.
+This is the eleventh in a series of twenty articles drawn from Mgr Delassus’s two-volume work, The Problem of the Present Time: Antagonism of two civilisations (1905).
+The section of his work translated for this series considers the role of the family as the origin and model of society, the disastrous effects of human tampering and the necessity of the restoration of Christian society.
+This series began in April 2022 with “How states are formed“.

 The civil code has killed our founding families.1 By the perpetual liquidation it imposes, great families have been condemned to diminish, generation by generation; it makes it impossible for bourgeois families to raise themselves up, and even to maintain themselves for long at the level where the effort of their members has brought them.
 Working families are trapped in their condition.2 Le Play said: